On this page:

 "No, I find it a bit uncomfortable to watch.
 I can't imagine dating an autistic person."

-This worksheet gives you the space to identify any autism-related topics you would feel comfortable bringing up in a conversation.
-It then has suggested questions you might ask the person and yourself to evaluate their responses.
-Of course, you do not have to ask these exact questions and you can use language that feels more natural to you.
-The key thing is to find out the person’s likely views on autistic people to help you decide whether to proceed with disclosure:
+This worksheet helps you to identify autism-related conversation topics, with suggested questions to evaluate the person's responses.
+You do not have to ask these exact questions - you can use language that feels more natural to you.
+The key thing is to find out their likely views on autistic people to help you decide whether to proceed with disclosure:

 🟢 Green light (kind, sensitive, respectful) - likely safe to proceed